chandler767/PubNub-UV-Index-Monitor/README.md

 <img align="right" src="https://uvindex.chandlermayo.com/pics/indicator/IMG-6999.JPG" height="200">

-The UV Index Indicator subscribes to the 'uvindex' channel and displays the uv index value using color.
+The UV Index Indicator subscribes to the 'uvindex' channel and displays the UV index value using color.
 0 = off, 1-2 = green, 3-5 = yellow, 6-7 = orange, 8-10 = red, and 11+ = purple.

 1. Connect the common ground on the RGB LED to ground on your development board.
 Connect the red pin to pin 14, green pin to pin 12, and blue pin to pin 15.